carbon-language/carbon-lang/llvm/docs/TestingGuide.rst

 Regression tests
 ----------------

-To run all of the LLVM regression tests, use master Makefile in the ``llvm/test`` directory:
+To run all of the LLVM regression tests, use the master Makefile in the ``llvm/test`` directory.
+LLVM Makefiles require GNU Make (read the :doc:`LLVM Makefile Guide <MakefileGuide>` for more details):

 .. code-block:: bash

-    % gmake -C llvm/test
+    % make -C llvm/test

-or
+or:

 .. code-block:: bash

-    % gmake check
+    % make check

 If you have `Clang <http://clang.llvm.org/>`_ checked out and built, you can run the LLVM and Clang tests simultaneously using:

-or

 .. code-block:: bash

-    % gmake check-all
+    % make check-all

 To run the tests with Valgrind (Memcheck by default), just append ``VG=1`` to the commands above, e.g.:

 .. code-block:: bash

-    % gmake check VG=1
+    % make check VG=1

-To run individual tests or subsets of tests, you can use the 'llvm-lit' script which is built as part of LLVM.
-For example, to run the 'Integer/BitPacked.ll' test by itself you can run:
+To run individual tests or subsets of tests, you can use the ``llvm-lit`` script which is built as part of LLVM.
+For example, to run the ``Integer/BitPacked.ll`` test by itself you can run:

 .. code-block:: bash